 For any of the above-listed crimes, the prosecutor does not need to show that the victim received treatment from a mental health professional/counselor in order to prove the victim suffered serious emotional distress.

 Whether the victim actually suffered serious emotional distress is a factor that can be argued at trial.
 In order to show serious emotional distress the State needs to show that the victim felt terrified, intimidated, threatened, harassed, or tormented.
 An aggressive stalking defense attorney could cross-examine the victim aggressively and, if the facts support it, argue that the victim never experienced serious emotional distress.
 Certainly the jury must find you not guilty if it does not find support for the elements of the crime.

 We understand the frustration you feel when charged with a crime.
 That’s why it can be important to have a skilled Milwaukee criminal lawyer on your side.
 Stalking charges carry with them a negative stigma in society, and our defense lawyers can provide you with aggressive representation while respecting the personal nature of the charges.
-Indeed, if you need a Milwaukee stalking defense lawyer, contact Meyer Van Severen, S.C. at (414) 270-0202.
+Indeed, if you need a Milwaukee stalking defense lawyer, contact Van Severen Law Office at (414) 270-0202.